 Litigation and Trial Representation

 If negotiations fail, litigation may be necessary.
-The attorney represents the client in court, presenting evidence and arguing the case; they question witnesses, consult with experts, and make persuasive arguments to the judge and jury.
+The attorney represents the client in court, presenting evidence and arguing the case; they question witnesses, consult with professionals, and make persuasive arguments to the judge and jury.

 Trial representation is about achieving justice for the victim.
 The attorney works to secure a verdict that compensates for all damages, ranging from medical expenses to emotional distress.